-At the beginning of Fiscal 2021, our HCMC Committee consisted of Mr. McGinty as Chair and Messrs.
-Clarke, Fix, George and Press.
-Mr. Press stepped down as a member of the HCMC Committee in July 2020.
-None of Messrs.
-Clarke, Fix, George, McGinty or Press is or has been an employee or officer of the Company.
+At the beginning of Fiscal 2023, our HCMC Committee consisted of Mr. McGinty as Chair and Dr. Strzelecki and Messrs.
+Clarke, Fix and George.
+None of Dr. Strzelecki or Messrs.
+Clarke, Fix, George or McGinty is or has been an employee or officer of the Company.
 None of our executive officers has served on the board of directors or compensation committee (or other committee serving an equivalent function) of any other entity that has one or more of its executive officers serving as a member of our Board.